San Marco

 Kensington Avenue and the Italian Table

 The stretch of Kensington Avenue that connects Buffalo's inner ring to the Amherst line has long functioned as a throughway for the kind of Italian-American cooking that western New York does quietly and well.
-This is not a neighbourhood that announces itself with marquee signage or design-forward interiors.
+This is a neighborhood that announces itself through regulars and long memory.
 The restaurants here earn their standing over decades, through regulars who return on Fridays without a reservation and through a civic food culture that treats a good red sauce as seriously as a fine wine list.
 San Marco, at 2082 Kensington Ave, sits directly in that tradition.

 Italian-American dining in the Buffalo metro occupies a different register than in New York City or Chicago.
 The format here tends toward generous portions, familiar room shapes, and a loyalty economy where the dining room fills with people who have been coming for years.
 That context matters when assessing what San Marco offers: it is not competing with Atomix in New York City or Alinea in Chicago.
 It is competing with the weight of local habit, neighbourhood memory, and the specific expectation that the food should feel like it belongs here rather than somewhere else.